hirotofunabiki/chat-space/README.md

 ### association
 - has_many :group_users
-- has_many :group :thorough :group users
+- has_many :group :thorough :groups_users
 - has_many :messages